The statutory Development Plan for Leeds comprises:

 The Leeds UDP Review (2006) forms the Development Plan for Leeds until such time as it is gradually replaced by the emerging Local Development Framework (LDF).
 The LDF is comprised of a number of documents, including an adopted Core Strategy and Area Action Plans which will be adopted on a rolling programme over the next few years.

-The Policies Map of the Leeds District can be viewed on the following page:
+The Policies Map of the Leeds District can be also be viewed on the Leeds Policies Map page.